Meet Me Again: Album release and enlistment

 Kim Kyu Jong in Jeonju, North Jeolla Province on July 23, 2012, five days after Meet Me Again release.

 On July 18, Kim released a limited edition mini-album Meet Me Again dedicated to his fans.
-It features three tracks including "Thank You" composed by Kim, himself and "One Luv", a duet with Mighty Mouth's Shorry J, composed by Tae Wan Kim aka C-Luv.
+It features three tracks including "Thank You" composed by Kim, himself and "One Luv", a duet with Mighty Mouth's Shorry J, composed by Tae Wan Kim C-Luv.
 Along with the album, a three-minute music video of "My Precious One" was also uploaded on B2M Entertainment's official YouTube account.

 As said earlier, Kim's last official activity was held during his farewell fanmeeting on June 3.
 Due to limited of time until the enlistment day, Kim was not able to promote his album and perform his songs.
 Despite its lack of promotions, however, the album peaked at #5 at Gaon Weekly Album Chart starting on July 15 to 21.

 On July 23, Kim reported to the recruit training center of the 35th division in Jeonju, North Jeolla Province for four weeks of basic training.
 He was originally exempted because he had a hepatitis B carrier, but due to a change in conscription law, he was eligible to serve the non-active duty as a public service worker.
 He was the first member of SS501 to enlist.